-People ask me all winter long if they can save the seeds they scoop out of winter squash to sow next season.
+People ask us all winter long if they can save the seeds they scoop out of winter squash to sow next season.

-Which gives me such hope for the world!
+Which gives us such hope for the world!

-Humbling yet true: I am gently discouraging you from saving your squash seeds to plant next season, unless you’re growing the squash yourself and paying a great deal of attention.
-I’ll share why (and how to pay attention!) in a moment.
+Humbling yet true: we are gently discouraging you from saving your squash seeds to plant next season, unless you’re growing the squash yourself and paying a great deal of attention.
+We’ll share why (and how to pay attention!) in a moment.

-First, here are the three things I can recommend without reservation:
+First, here are the three things we can recommend without reservation:

 1. Toast and eat them, see our recipe below!